Want fewer allergic reactions? Exasperated from trying to figure out the cause?

 I hope this breakdown of seven key areas gave you some new ideas and information to help you experience fewer reactions and better health.

-To avoid overwhelm, take it one day and one step and a time.
+To avoid being overwhelmed, take it one day and one step and a time.

-I am hopeful you’ll start to see positive transformations in your health soon.
+I am hoping you’ll start to see positive transformations in your health soon.

 Because every parent and child deserves to live fully and experience their best health.